Unexplained Sudden Weight Loss, Constant Hunger, and Fatigue

-What should I do if I experience unexplained sudden weight loss, constant hunger, or fatigue?
+What should I do if I experience these unexplained symptoms?

 If you experience these common symptoms but have not been diagnosed with type 2 diabetes, you should see your doctor and discuss what you are experiencing.
 Talk to your doctor about measuring your blood glucose to determine if it is high and whether you may have diabetes.

 If you have already been diagnosed with type 2 diabetes, unexplained sudden weight loss, constant hunger, and fatigue are signs that your blood glucose levels are not under control.
 You should contact your doctor right away about these symptoms, especially if you have signs of diabetic ketoacidosis (DKA).4

 What is diabetic ketoacidosis?

 DKA is a serious, short-term complication of diabetes.
 It occurs when your body has high blood glucose and a buildup of blood acids called ketones.
 Since people with type 2 diabetes do not produce enough insulin so their body can use glucose for energy, their body may burn fat instead to get energy.
 Burning fat causes the production of ketones, which can be toxic in the bloodstream.4-6